jnwilliams/DrawL/README.md

-Welcome to the official GitHub repository for **DrawL: Understanding the Effects of Non-Mainstream Dialects in Prompted Image Generation** (arXiv: [arXiv ID]).
+Welcome to the official GitHub repository for **DrawL: Understanding the Effects of Non-Mainstream Dialects in Prompted Image Generation** (arXiv: https://arxiv.org/abs/2405.05382).
 This repository hosts the dataset used in the research in order to provide easy access for replication, analysis, and further exploration.

 About the Dataset